monish8978/screenrecording_report/README.md

 You can also manually start or stop the service anytime:

-sudo systemctl restart screenrecoding-report sudo systemctl stop screenrecoding-report
+sudo systemctl restart screenrecording-report sudo systemctl stop screenrecording-report

 🌐 Accessing the API